-If you are the passenger in a vehicle and you are injured in a car accident caused by the driver of the vehicle you are in causes an accident, Washington state law allows you to submit a claim against the driver and his or her insurance company for the injuries and other damages you suffered in the collision.
+If you are the passenger in a vehicle and you are injured in a car accident caused by the driver of the vehicle you are riding in, Washington state law allows you to submit a claim against the driver and his or her insurance company for the injuries and other damages you suffered in the collision.

 Drivers have a legal duty to drive carefully and safely, not only to prevent hitting other vehicles but also to prevent injury to his or her passengers.
 In the personal injury world, this obligation is known as the duty of due care.